thetechyhub/valkyrie/docs/Getting Started.md

 ```

 This line of code will tell Laravel where to look to find your modules.
 After running `composer dumpautoload`,
-open up the `config` file, which can be found in the in `config/modules.php` and update the following lines.
+open up the `config` file, which can be found in the `config/modules.php` and update the following lines.

 ```
 'generator' => [